-- 8.20 Ensuring that gambling is conducted in a fair and open way TMBC has noted that the Gambling Commission states that it would generally not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licenses.
-There is however, more of a role with regard to tracks which is explained in more detail in the 'tracks' section. - 8.21 Protecting children and other vulnerable persons from being harmed or exploited by gambling TMBC has noted the Gambling Commission's Guidance for local authorities states that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
+- 8.20 Whilst regulatory issues arising from the prevention of disorder are likely to focus almost exclusively on premises licensing, rather than on operating licences; if there are persistent or serious disorder problems that we consider an operator could or should do more to prevent, we will bring this to the attention of the Gambling Commission so that it can consider the continuing suitability of the operator to hold an operating licence. - 8.21 Participation in the Safebet Alliance The Authority encourages operators to participate in the Safebet Alliance in order to help ensure the highest standards for the safety and security of staff working at betting premises.
+Where an operator does not participate in the scheme, it is expected that they can satisfactorily demonstrate the security measures they incorporate are adequate. - 8.22 Ensuring that gambling is conducted in a fair and open way TMBC has noted that the Gambling Commission states that it would generally not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.
+There is, however, more of a role with regard to tracks which is explained in more detail in the 'tracks' section. - 8.23 Protecting children and other vulnerable persons from being harmed or exploited by gambling TMBC has noted the Gambling Commission's Guidance for local authorities states that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
 The licensing authority will therefore consider, as suggested in the Gambling Commission's Guidance, whether specific measures are required at particular premises, with regard to this licensing objective.
-Appropriate measures may include supervision of entrances / machines, segregation of areas etc. - 8.22 TMBC will also make itself aware of the Codes of Practice which the Gambling Commission issues as regards this licensing objective, in relation to specific premises such as casinos. - 8.23 Section 7 of the Gambling Commission Guidance to Local Authorities sets out considerations that an operator must make in order to protect children and young people from accessing gambling premises.
+Appropriate measures may include supervision of entrances / machines, segregation of areas etc. - 8.24 TMBC will also make itself aware of the Codes of Practice which the Gambling Commission issues as regards this licensing objective, in relation to specific premises such as casinos.

+8.25 Section 7 of the Gambling Commission Guidance to Local Authorities sets out considerations that an operator must make in order to protect children and young people from accessing gambling premises.
 The Licence Conditions and Codes of Practice (LCCP) issued in 2015 prescribe how operators must prevent children from using age restricted gaming or gambling activities, particularly where gaming machines are licensed.